PXE Boot Menu Generator

 - PXE

-- Preboot Execution Environment, a firmware boot path that lets a machine start from network-provided boot files.
+- Preboot Execution Environment, a firmware boot method that starts a machine from network-provided boot files.

 - PXELINUX